piyush-kurur/piyush-kurur.github.io/contents/teaching/Programs-Proofs-and-Types/index.md

 Software is becoming large and complex.
 More and more, control of critical infrastructure like railway signalling are being done in software where software bugs can have disastrous consequence.
-Such systems cannot be left at the mercy of ad-hoc programming.
+Such systems cannot be left to the mercy of ad-hoc programming.
 This course is about engineering reliable software.
 We study the technique of building _certified software_, i.e. software that comes with _formal proofs_ of correctness.